-In Potomac, Maryland, there is a move afoot to rename Churchill High School.
+In Potomac, Md., there is a move afoot to rename Churchill High School.
 Arguably, Winston Churchill was the single driving force leading England, America and her allies in the fight against the Nazi empire.
 Can you imagine if the allies had lost World War II?
 Churchill spearheaded the defeat of arguably the most evil force in all of human history.
 Our fathers and grandfathers fought and died for the great cause he championed.
 Yet others are understandably concerned about remarks he made about the Indian people, as well as policies that had truly unfortunate impacts in British colonial Africa.

 The American Museum of Natural History in New York and the city’s mayor have decided to take down the Teddy Roosevelt statue in front of the museum.
 Roosevelt founded America’s National Forests and National Parks.
 The National Forests comprise 10 percent of the continental U.S. land base, and the U.S. Forest Service is the role model for forest conservation and wildfire fighting for the world.
 The National Parks are America’s national scenic jewels.

-Further, as Dr. Joseph Frager noted in a recent article in Israel National News, Roosevelt was the first president to invite a black leader to dine with him at the White House.
+Further, as Joseph Frager noted in a recent article in Israel National News, Roosevelt was the first president to invite a black leader to dine with him at the White House.
 He was the first president to appoint a Jew to a Cabinet post.
 He made Oscar Solomon Strauss the U.S. Secretary of Commerce and Labor.
 He opposed labeling Jews as a separate race on their passports.
-He said, “I should no more have a man entered on a passport as a Hebrew than as an Episcopalian, or a Baptist, or a Roman Catholic.”
+He said, “I should no more have a man entered on a passport as a Hebrew than as an Episcopalian, or a Baptist or a Roman Catholic.”

 In 1903, he issued a strong rebuke to the Russian czar after the murder of 49 Jews in the Kishinev Pogrom.
 He publicly supported the Balfour Declaration and a Jewish state surrounding Jerusalem.

-Yet the statue shows President Roosevelt on a horse flanked by a black and native American in subservient positions, and over his career, he made statements that were hurtful to minorities.
+Yet the statue shows Roosevelt on a horse flanked by a black and native American in subservient positions, and over his career, he made statements that were hurtful to minorities.